tagion/tagion/src/bin-wave/README.md

 ```
 --epochs
 ```
-Used in for test and will stop the program when X epochs has been generated
+Used in for test and will stop the program when X epochs has been generated, 0 = inf, 0 by default

 ## Use Cases